 SONY as a Host - a Service Design Project

-The project Omotenashi - Sony as a Host for the Japanese design headquarter of SONY Electronics was a one month Service Design Sprint in collaboration with Chiba University, Japan and KISD, Germany.
+The project Omotenashi - Sony as a Host for the Japanese design headquarter of SONY Electronics was a one month Service Design Sprint in Tokyo.
 The task: Create and pitch a very Japanese, "omotenashi-oriented" customer experience and to deepen the bond between SONY and their customers.

-The third week was all about protyping where we created several prototypes from paper, small and big, but also found other ways to express our ideas in roleplays or photo stories.
+The third week was all about protyping during which we created several prototypes from paper, small and big, but also found other ways to express our ideas such as roleplays or photo stories.
 Eventually we tested and vaildated some of the selected prototypes in the fourth week with Japanese customers on the street as well as invited ones in the lab.

-In the end we had the chance to pitch our protoypes to an official SONY design committee and their feedback gave us the impression of a great success.
+In the end we had the chance to pitch our protoypes to the official SONY design committee and their feedback granted us great success.